-Some of the most popular areas for Diving in Central America, along with an insight into a particularly unusual marine life.
-For those looking to make a trip, take on the challenge and explore this special deep-sea world, here some of the best diving sites in the Central America area:
+Some of the most popular areas for diving or other water activities in Central America, along with an insight into a particularly unusual marine life.
+For those looking to make a trip, take on the challenge, and explore this special deep-sea world, here are some of the best diving sites in the Central America area:

 Top 8 Places to Go Diving in Central America

 Number one on the list is Ambergris Caye in Belize, where the coral reef system, the second largest in the world, is shared with the surrounding islands.
 A large and popular site, Ambergris Caye is easily accessible using connecting flights from many major US airports.

 Here divers can experience the famed Great Blue Hole, which measures around 1000 feet across and boasts a depth of 500 feet.
 This sinkhole provides a special and unforgettable dive, brimming with exotic fish and a wide range of strange and unusual plant life.